HILONet: Hierarchical Imitation Learning from Non-Aligned Observations: Experiments

+Fig. \ref{fig_re} depicts the performance of the agents trained with all methods in Reacher.
+As Reacher is a mixing task, the result is similar to the former ones.
+We find our method still outperforms all compared methods when the environment involves both two kinds of tasks.

+Finally, we show the final performance of all four methods in Table. \ref{table}.
+As for GAIL, it performs best because it has access to action labels from the expert.
+However, in all these five environments, our method is not far worse than GAIL, HILONet even gets a higher score in environment 3Dball.

-In summary, all experiment results show that our method has a better performance compared with either reward engineering method or adversarial method.
-As a unique hierarchical structure is used, we can prove that the hierarchical structure does have advantages when performing imitation learning in a non-time-aligned environment.
+In summary, all experiment results show that our method has a better performance compared with either TSRE or adversarial method GAILfO.
+As a unique hierarchical structure is used, we can prove that the hierarchical structure does have advantages when performing imitation learning in non-time-aligned environments by achieving dynamic planning.

-In addition, the hierarchical structure can achieve dynamic planning to solve the non-time-aligned problem in both two kinds of environments.
-Our method can learn a new path to the goal in tasks described by a single goal observation.
-In the meanwhile, it also learns the special action pattern in tasks described by a sequence of key observations.
+In addition, the hierarchical structure can solve the non-time-aligned problem in both two kinds of environments, including single-goal task and sequenced-goals task.
+Our method can learn new paths to the goal in tasks described by a single goal observation and follow the demonstrated trajectories as close as possible to learn the special action pattern in sequenced-goals tasks.
+As a result, HILONet has strong versatility.